Aeromackerel/COSC-3380-Project-Management/readme.txt

 https://github.com/Microsoft/msphpsql

-CHECK your php version if it's the latest then use the following (latest version = PhP 7.2.12
+CHECK your php version if it's the latest then use the following (latest version = PhP 7.2.(whatever number)

 Download the driver from here